 Extech ExStik Replacement Flat Surface pH Electrode

-The Extech ExStick Replacement Flat Surface pH Electrode is for use with ExStick Concrete pH meters.
+The Extech ExStick Replacement Flat Surface pH Electrode is for the Extech ExStick pH Meter.

 - Complete with protective connector cap

 |Usually ships in 1-2 weeks|